Let’s start at the beginning…

 The good news is, we can reprogram our subconscious brain and create new neural pathways, to support the sustainable life we want to live and the activities we want to spend time doing.
 We can reprogram our brains to feel worthy, good enough, and empowered to take on challenges that come our way.

-PSST, this is so important because we are going to face some challenging times on Earth and we’ll need to be resilient to thrive in the face of adversity.
+PSST, this is so important because in life we inevitably face challenging times and we need to be resilient to thrive in the face of adversity.

 Tools & Skills